Locating Local Public School District Salaries

 1. Identify the public school district in which your private school is located

 If you don’t know the name of the public school district in which your school is located, consult the CDE’s private school database.
 In the spreadsheet layout, the names of private schools appear in Column “D” and the names of their corresponding public school districts appear in Column “P.” (Schools are listed by county, with county names appearing in Column “B.”)

 For purposes of illustration, let’s assume we’re seeking information applicable to a private school located in the San Diego Unified School District.

 2. Locate Salary Information for the School District

 3. Find the Lowest Salary Offered to a Fully Certificated Teacher

 You will want to locate the lowest salary offered at the “BA + 30” level.
 In our sample case (involving the San Diego Unified School District), there is no such column, meaning you will need to use the lowest figure in the column closest to (but not lower than) “BA + 30.”
-In this case, it is the “BA + 36 or MA” column, and the lowest salary offered in that column is $49,921.69
+In this case, it is the “BA + 36 or MA” column (labeled “011”), and the lowest salary offered in that column is $51,768.79.

 Next, you will need to calculate 70 percent of $55,069, which equals $38,548.